incubyte/incubyte.github.io/content/blog/taming-react-re-renders.md

 {{< figure src="/images/2025/taming-react-re-renders/props-myth.jpg" caption="" >}}

-This image indicates that the prop inline (<Child value={{value}} />), each render creates a brand-new object—even if its contents haven’t changed—so React’s shallow prop check sees it as different and re-renders the child
+This image indicates that when you pass an object as a prop using an inline object literal (e.g., `<Child value={{value}} />`), a new object is created on every render, even if its values haven't changed.
+React uses shallow comparison to check for prop changes.
+Since the object reference is different on each render, React thinks the prop has changed and re-renders the child component.

 Instead of worrying about component size, focus on: